Rion Sumiyoshi

 Rion Sumiyoshi (住吉 りをん, Sumiyoshi Rion) is a Japanese figure skater.
-She is a five-time ISU Grand Prix medalist (bronze at Grand Prix de France - 2025, 2024, 2023, 2022, and 2022 NHK Trophy), the 2023 Grand Prix of Espoo silver medalist, the 2025 World University Games champion, and the 2022 Coupe du Printemps silver medalist.
-Earlier in her career, she won bronze at the 2018 JGP Canada and silver at the 2021–22 Japanese Junior Championships.
+She is a six-time ISU Grand Prix medalist, the 2025 World University Games champion, and the 2025 CS Lombardia Trophy champion.

+At the junior level, she is the 2018 JGP Canada bronze medalist and 2021–22 Japanese Junior silver medalist.

 Personal life

 Sumiyoshi was born on 15 August 2003 in Tokyo, Japan.
+Her father passed away from cancer in February 2025.

 She currently studies at Meiji University's School of Commerce.
 She also enjoys cooking.

 Career

 Early years

 Sumiyoshi began skating in 2007.
 She won the 2016–17 Japan Novice A Championships and then placed thirteenth at the 2016–17 Japan Junior Championships.
 She was invited to skate in the gala at the 2016 NHK Trophy and 2017 World Team Trophy as the reigning Japanese national novice champion.
 Sumiyoshi won a bronze medal at 2017 Bavarian Open in the advanced novice level, Group I.